- Off road parking

 Three bedrooms: 1 x double, 2 x single.
 Shower room with shower, basin and WC.
 Kitchen with dining area.
 Sitting room with electric fire.

 Storage heaters on ground floor with electric panel heaters in bedrooms and electric fire.
 Electric oven and hob, microwave, fridge, freezer, washer/dryer, TV with Freeview, DVD, CD/radio, iPod dock, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair.
 Off road parking for 2 cars.
 Enclosed courtyard with furniture.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop 5 mins walk, pub 2 mins walk.

 Tenby 16 miles.

-Laugharne, with its majestic castle standing on a low ridge overlooking the wide Taf river estuary, is famous for its associations with the poet Dylan Thomas, and a visit to his Boat House and the garage where he wrote most of his works is a wonderful experience.
+Laugharne, with its majestic castle standing on a low ridge overlooking the wide Taf River Estuary, is famous for its associations with the poet Dylan Thomas, and a visit to his Boat House and the writing shed where he wrote most of his works is a wonderful experience.
 Beautiful walks in and around the castle, with breathtaking views of the estuary, can be followed by cream teas in quaint little tea rooms, a drink in the local pub or shopping in the gift shops and mini market.
 The nearby sandy beach at Pendine is where many land speed records have been famously set on its seven mile stretch of beautiful flat sand, and a little further afield are the seaside resorts of Tenby and Saundersfoot.
-With walks in all directions, great days out at Oakwood Theme Park, castles, mills and craft centres galore, this is a perfect base for all the family, any time of the year.
+With walks in all directions, great days out at castles, mills and craft centres galore, this is a perfect base for all the family, at any time of the year.